revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-8.Consider that I have a text that is "The Apple a Day Keeps the Doctor Away."
+8.Assume that I have a text that is "The Apple a Day Keeps the Doctor Away."
 We want to replace one string with another for the one/first two occurrences of "An Apple a Day Keeps the Doctor Away."
-Which method is used to do this?
+Which technique is used to do this?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)